For people with mental health disorders, getting an emotional support animal in New Brunswick, Canada, can be a life-changing decision.

 Besides the Canadian Transportation Agency, there are other laws in place protecting persons with disabilities.
-The Aircraft Accessibility for Persons with Disabilities Act is one of them.
-It regulates assistance animals on board of planes with their owners.
+The Aircraft Accessibility for Persons with Disabilities voluntary code is one of them.
+It regulates assistance animals on board planes with their owners.

 In the United States, ESAs are protected by clear-cut federal laws.
-However, Canada is a different story.
-Currently, federal laws regulate transportation.
-Yet, everything else affecting ESAs is province-based.
+However, Canada is a different story and its laws on ESAs vary from province to province.

 When getting an emotional support animal in New Brunswick, it’s important to study the local laws.
 Otherwise, how could you know if you can live with your companion buddy or bring them to work?